opensubsonic/open-subsonic-api/content/en/docs/Endpoints/getLyricsBySongId.md

 - `cueLine` data is only meaningful when `synced=true`.
 Servers **must not** emit `cueLine` arrays for unsynced lyrics.
 - Within a `cueLine`, `cue.end` **must** be either present on **all** cues or **none** (all-or-nothing).
 When the source provides partial end times, servers **must** fill missing values.
 When no cues have end times, `end` is omitted from all cues.
-- When multiple cueLines share the same `index`, the main vocals cueLine (empty/omitted `role`) **must** come first.
+- When multiple cueLines share the same `index`, any default/main cueLine (empty/omitted `role`) **must** come first.
+Clients should not assume every source can distinguish or emit a default/main layer.
-- Source data may contain overlapping cue intervals.
-Servers **should** normalize overlaps where possible.
-Clients should handle overlapping intervals gracefully.
+- When servers derive missing cue end-times, they **should** avoid introducing overlaps within a `cueLine`.
+Source data may still contain overlapping cue intervals, and clients should handle them gracefully.
 - Cues where `start == end` (zero-duration) may occur.
 Clients should treat these as instantaneous markers.
-- A pronunciation `structuredLyrics` entry may have a different number of cues per line than the main entry.
-Clients should not assume 1:1 cue correspondence between `kind` tracks.
+- `structuredLyrics` entries are independent across `kind` tracks, including `main`.
+Clients should not assume 1:1 correspondence of `line` arrays or `cueLine` arrays between tracks.
-- A translation `structuredLyrics` entry may have fewer `line` entries than the main entry.
-Clients should not assume line arrays are the same length across `kind` tracks.
+- Cue counts may differ across `kind` tracks for the same lyric passage.
+Clients should not assume 1:1 cue correspondence between tracks.
 - For right-to-left scripts (Arabic, Hebrew), cues are in logical reading order.
 Clients are responsible for bidi rendering.

 {{< /alert >}}